MilSpouseCoders/MSC-Contribution-Tutorial/README.md

 -   Beginners: For instructions on how to set things up, please go to our [SETUP](SETUP.md) file.
 -   If your machine is already setup and you're mostly familiar with Git and GitHub, please go directly to our [CONTRIBUTING](CONTRIBUTING.md) file.

+# Disclaimer:

+This project is a teaching tool and doesn't not qualify for a Hacktoberfest PR.

 #

 This project was inspired by: